 "As water takes whatever shape it is in, so free may you be about who you become." - John O'Donohue

 Here is the part where you determine if I would be a good fit for you.
 Nothing about therapy is easy.
 So, I try to and make this part as straightforward as possible!
 I'll get to my approach and background in a moment but first I'd like to share with you who I'm most successful in helping.

-What I know for sure is that you won't always get it 'right'; however, my hope is that, you will find rhythms of rest, balance and be kinder to yourself as a result of our work together.
+What I know for sure is that we don't always get it 'right'; however, my hope is that, you can find rhythms of rest, balance and be kinder to yourself as a result of our work together.
 Essentially, that you can find stillness to be in the midst of chaos and the courage to become who you were created to.
 I'd love to be apart of your journey and help you get started!

 I am a licensed Marriage and Family Therapist in the state of New York and a clinical fellow of The American Association for Marriage and Family Therapy (AAMFT).
 I received my undergraduate degree in Psychology from Iona College and went on to receive a Masters of Science from Iona College's accredited Marriage and Family Therapy program.
 While studying for my graduate degree I was fortunate enough to train with world renowned therapist Harlene Anderson and receive training from AAMFT seasoned and approved supervisors in the field of Marriage and Family Therapy.
 I gained extensive experience working for my graduate department's therapy program and for a local non-profit.